Azure/azure-spring-apps-landing-zone-accelerator/terraform/README.md

 ```

 When prompted enter the values for the variables.
+* az_fw_name - The name of the Azure Firewall Resource
+* az_fw_pip - The Public IP of the Azure Firewall used for DNAT
+* backendPoolFQDN - FQDN of the backend URL of the Azure Spring Cloud Application e.g. petclinic-in-vnet-api-gateway.private.azuremicroservices.io
+* certfilename - The filename of the PFX certificate file which will be added to the Application Gateway Listener
+* https_password - The password for the PFX file which will be used for the App Gateway Listener

 5. Once deployed, look for the Application Gateway Resource in the Resource Group and note the Frontend Public IP address.